 Conclusion

 Public debt in South Africa is a multifaceted issue, shaped by a myriad of economic, political, and social factors.
 From the influence of GDP and unemployment rates to the effects of policy decisions and corruption, understanding the dynamics of public debt in South Africa requires a holistic perspective.
-Furthermore, the implications of high public debt are far-reaching, affecting the economy, society, and the country’s international standing.
+The implications of high public debt are far-reaching, affecting the economy, society, and the country’s international standing.

 FAQs